How to make early retirement a reality

 This limit is subject to an Annual Allowance, which is set at £40,000 for the 2015/16 and 2016/17 tax years.
 If your total pension contributions (including those made by your employer) exceed the Annual Allowance in any one tax year then you’ll have to pay a tax charge.

 Higher earners should be aware that their Annual Allowance could be reduced to as little as £10,000 following changes to be introduced from 6 April 2017.

 Income tax relief in action

-Your pension provider will automatically claim income tax relief on your personal contributions and add it to your pension pot.
-This means that for every £80 you put into your pension HMRC will add another £20.
+Your pension provider will automatically claim basic rate income tax relief on your personal contributions and add it to your pension pot.
+This means that for every £100 you put into your pension it will only cost you £80, as HMRC will add £20.

-And so every £100 that goes into your pension only costs you £80.
-If you’re a higher or additional rate taxpayer it’ll cost even less because you can claim further income tax relief on your pension contributions through your self-assessment tax return.
+If you’re a higher or additional rate taxpayer, it’ll cost even less because you can claim further income tax relief on your pension contributions through your self-assessment tax return.

 Take advantage of your workplace scheme